 Section 1.
-This agreement shall become effective upon ratification by the parties and expires on June 30, 2004.
+This agreement shall become effective upon ratification by the parties and expires on June 30, 2008.

 Section 2.
-Either party may give written notice during the period of November 1 - 30, 2003 of its desire to negotiate a successor agreement.
+Either party may give written notice during the period of November 1 - 30, 2007 of its desire to negotiate a successor agreement.
 In the event that either party provides written notice of its intent to negotiate a successor Agreement, the parties will arrange to meet within thirty (30) calendar days to discuss ground rules for the successor negotiations including the schedule for the exchange of proposals and the formal commencement of negotiations.

 Section 3.
-This Agreement shall not be open during the term of agreement except by mutual agreement of the parties or the proper use of the articles on Separability (Article 5) and Complete Agreement (Article 4).
+This Agreement shall not be open during the term of agreement except by mutual agreement of the parties or the proper use of the articles on Separability (Article 5), Complete Agreement (Article 4) or Section 4 of this Article.